ComparisonResearch ToolsPeptidesMethodology

 • Cost constraints

-• Individual response variability (no comparison predicts this)
+• Individual response variability (no comparison predicts this — N=1 always wins)

-The comparison layer reduces the decision space.
+The comparison layer narrows the decision space.
 The decision itself is still yours, ideally with licensed professional input for anything clinical.

 Related Reading